Macron pitches France as India's European trade gateway – DW – 02/14/2025

 Saudi Arabia has announced an investment of $20 billion (€19.1 billion), but experts believe much more will be needed to put in place the infrastructure required to boost connectivity.
 The EU, so far, has not earmarked funding for IMEC.

-The corridor envisages offloading Indian goods at Khalifa Port in the UAE, transferring them on trains to Israel's port of Haifa, and from there on to the Mediterranean and Europe through Gulf countries and Israel.
+The corridor envisages offloading Indian goods at Khalifa Port in the UAE, transferring them on trains via Saudi Arabia and Jordan to Israel's port of Haifa, and from there across the Mediterranean to Europe.
 However, a large part of the required rail network is missing in the Middle East.

-China is currently the biggest exporter to the EU while India is the EU's 9th largest trading partner.
+China is currently the largest exporter to the EU, while India is the EU's ninth-largest trading partner.

-India itself imports heavily from China and there are concerns that its dependence on Chinese goods may keep European countries vulnerable to Chinese supply chains.
+India imports heavily from China, and there are concerns that its dependence on Chinese goods may keep European countries vulnerable to Chinese supply chains.

-Furthermore, the Israel-Hamas war, and resulting regional instability, following the Hamas terror attack on October 7, has dimmed the prospects of normalization between Saudi Arabia and Israel, creating doubts over the feasibility of IMEC through the Middle East.
+Furthermore, the Israel-Hamas war, and resulting regional instability, following the Hamas-led attack in Israel on October 7, has dimmed the prospects of normalization between Saudi Arabia and Israel, creating doubts over the feasibility of IMEC through the Middle East.

 "France is India's epicenter in Europe," she said, adding that bilateral cooperation is aimed at increasing overall trade with the EU — whether or not IMEC becomes a reality.